Schedule of Training

 3 months of general medicine training including one month of inpatient medicine and one month of general medicine consults.
 One additional month of consultation or clinic services can be selected including Pediatrics, Palliative Care, Toxicology, Endocrinology or an additional month of medicine consultation service.

 2 months of neurology, including one inpatient and one consultation service month.
 One month of pediatric neurology can be substituted for one of the adult neurology months for those considering a fellowship in Child and Adolescent Psychiatry.

 Rotations completed at UVA Hospital, Commonwealth Center for Children and Adolescents, Western State Hospital and one or more community sites.
 The second year is broken into 10 five-week blocks.

 2 blocks of 5E Psychiatry Inpatient Unit managing patients and supervising interns

-2 blocks of Consult Liaison/Emergency Psychiatry as a supervisory resident for in hospital consults.
+3 blocks of Consult Liaison/Emergency Psychiatry as a supervisory resident for in hospital consults.
 Two of the 3 blocks include some night float.

 1 block of Inpatient Geriatric Psychiatry